 Back in Blacksburg, VA there few businesses that would open their doors to African Americans.
 Charles saw a need and decided lug his barber equipment around, going from house to house in black neighborhoods, cutting hair in the living rooms and kitchens of his clients.

 Charles Johnson left Virginia Tech in 1973 to open his own shop.
 He opened Town and Campus Barber Shop on January 3, 1974, and three years later changed the name to New Image.
-For years, New Image operated on Main Street and in 2000 moved to Collegiate Square Shopping Center, Which ironically is located where the once black community of New Town was located.
-New Image Barbers/Stylist celebrated its 40th year of service to the New River Valley on January 2, 2014.
-And over 50 years of service to the Virginia Tech Corp Cadets.New Image is a place where you can laugh, talk and be yourself; it is a place for people from all walks of life.
+For years, New Image operated on Main Street and in 2000 moved to Collegiate Square Shopping Center.
+New Image Barbers/Stylist is now celebrating 41 years of service to the New River Valley Area and over 50 years of service to the Virginia Tech Corp Cadets.New Image is a place where you can laugh, talk and be yourself; it is a place for people from all walks of life.
 In August of 2015 Mr. Johnson decided to broaden his entrepreneurial horizons and open another location in Historical Downtown Blacksburg.